-From a chemical standpoint, polyunsaturated fats are simply fat molecules that have one unsaturated carbon bond in the molecule, this is also called a double bond.
+From a chemical standpoint, polyunsaturated fats are simply fat molecules that have more than one unsaturated carbon bond in the molecule, this is also called a double bond.
 Oils that contain polyunsaturated fats are typically liquid at room temperature but start to turn solid when chilled.
-Olive oil is an example of a type of oil that contains monounsaturated fats.
+Olive oil is an example of a type of oil that contains polyunsaturated fats.

 How do polyunsaturated fats affect my health?

 Polyunsaturated fats can help reduce bad cholesterol levels in your blood which can lower your risk of heart disease and stroke.
 They also provide nutrients to help develop and maintain your body’s cells.
 Oils rich in polyunsaturated fats also contribute vitamin E to the diet, an antioxidant vitamin most Americans need more of.

 Oils rich in polyunsaturated fats also provide essential fats that your body needs but can’t produce itself – such as omega-6 and omega-3 fatty acids.
 You must get essential fats through food.
 Omega-6 and omega-3 fatty acids are important for many functions in the body.